 Canon EOS M mostly discontinued at major retailers

-When the price decrease was announced, we were speculating that this is a clear sign that a replacement is on its way.
-Now that the camera has been discontinued, a product launch event should occur in the near future.
+When the price decrease was announced, we were speculating that this is a clear sign that a replacement is on its way

 The Canon EOS M with EF-M 22mm f/2 STM lens kit has officially been discontinued at Amazon and Adorama.
 The former is only offering the camera through third-party resellers for a price of $519 and just a few units remain in stock.